 The Registrar's Office of the Penn Museum, established in 1929, is the hub for implementing collections policies and procedures through coordinating Museum’s collections activities and services.

 Staffed with five full-time and a number of part-time members, the Office's primary responsibilities include:

 - Coordinating acquisitions

 - Managing the Museum curated traveling exhibitions

-- Administrating object database and online collections site
+- Coordinating access to the collections database and the online collections

 - Providing collections related services (For information about the Museum's Object Identificaion Service, click here.)